Top 10 Most Expensive Metals in the World

 2. Scandium

-TOP 10 Most Expensive Priceless Metals In The World
+Top 10 Most Expensive Metals in the World

 The world’s most expensive precious metal is scandium, identified on the periodic table as Sc or atomic number 21.
 Research conducted in 1879 in Scandanevia uncovered the existence of this special chemical element through spectral analysis of gadolinite and euxenite.
 Swedish scientist Lars Nilsson was credited for the discovery, so he got to make up its name, assigning the moniker of Scandium in honor of his home country.